 Most people should have preventer medication to manage their asthma.

-If you are using your blue/grey reliever more than 2 days per week it may mean your asthma is not as well managed as it could be.
+If you, your child, or someone you care for are using your blue/grey reliever more than two days per week, it may mean your asthma is not as well managed as it could be.
 Take the Asthma Control Test today to determine your level of asthma control and see your GP for an asthma review and discuss whether you would benefit from preventer treatment.

 Preventer medication is usually prescribed for most adults and adolescents with asthma when they have: